 Vision and Goals

-The Strategic Plan for the Twin Cities campus includes a vision and four supporting goals as a ten-year framework for advancing the quality, impact, and reputation of the University.
+The Strategic Plan for the Twin Cities campus includes an aspirational vision and four supporting goals as a ten-year framework for advancing the quality, impact, and reputation of the University.

 The University of Minnesota – Twin Cities will be preeminent in solving the grand challenges of a diverse and changing world